Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 All teacher education programs are approved by the Pennsylvania Department of Education.
 Pennsylvania certificates are recognized in most other states either through reciprocal agreements or by transcript evaluation.
 For more detailed information, see the Education Department listing.

-Preparation for Theological Professions — Students preparing to investigate religious vocations or attend a theological seminary should examine the suggestions set down by the Association of Theological Schools.
-It is recommended that students pursue a broad program in the liberal arts with a major in one of the humanities (English, history, language, literature, philosophy, religion) or one of the social sciences (American studies, anthropology, criminal justice, economics, international studies, political science, psychology, sociology).
+Students preparing to investigate religious vocations or attend a theological seminary should examine the suggestions set down by the Association of Theological Schools.
+It is recommended that students pursue a broad program in the liberal arts with a major in one of the humanities (English, history, language, literature, philosophy, or religion) or one of the social sciences (American studies, anthropology, criminal justice, criminology, economics, international studies, political science, psychology, or sociology).
 Students preparing for a career in religious education should major in religion and elect five or six courses in psychology, education, and sociology.
 This program of study will qualify students to work as educational assistants or directors of religious education after graduate study in a theological seminary.

 Students should register with Theological Pursuits and Callings (TPAC), Dr. Steven Johnson, Chair, during their first semester.
 TPAC acts as a “center” for students, faculty, and clergy to discuss the needs of students who want to prepare themselves for the ministry, religious education, advanced training in religion, or related vocations.
 It may also help coordinate internships for students who desire practical experience in the parish ministry or related areas.